Doron-L/PriceOfCall/README.md

 A similar insights are found when the pick-up ratio vs. hour (or any other time measure) is ploted for the different categories of another feature.
 Thus, the conclusion here is that, from these data, it is risky to infer anything from the time tends we see, and that the dependency of the pick-up ratio may depend on more than one or two features and maybe also depend in a more complex way.

+## Feature engineering the campany name

+I feature engineered the company name in two different ways.
+In one way, I took only the companies that had many calls (more than???), and used them as the different categories on the feature.
+In the second way, I grouped the different names by domain kowledge.
+For example, companies with the word restuarant were grouped together, as company names with the word hotel or inn.
+Then I removed groups with less than 100 calls.

 ## Machine Learning
 Even though the dependencies between the pick-up ratio and the various feature where not clear in the exploratory data analysis, I applied machine learning classification techniques to perhaps identify more complex dependencies that were missed using the exploratory data analysis, as the depend on a combination of many of the features.

 I started with a logistic regression and then tried also random forest.
 None of them gave an accuracy (which is the releant metric in this case, as we care about...) that is significantly higher than the one obtained by predicting all calls not to be picked.  non-pick-up, which is the larger class.

-Text mining of the companies names. where I made exploratory data analysis for companies with many calls, and looked at the pick-up rate vs.  hour, and I grouped companies that look similar (by some word) and inserted it as a feature for the ML techniques I used.

 ??? number the ones below and give a few explanations.
 Feature importance.